 It’s pretty chilly here in Austin today.
 Bundle up with a coat, mittens, and a scarf-type of weather.
 And that winter citrus salad I posted earlier this week?
 Not gonna keep you warm.
 But this beef stew over cheesy polenta?
 Yes!
 Warming, filling, and so very tasty.

-I first made this soup a few years ago.
+I first made this beef stew with polenta a few years ago.
 I remember the weather being very similar.
 It was cold.
 I didn’t want to do anything but stay indoors.
 And luckily, I had prepared ahead of time and gotten all the ingredients I needed to make this beef stew.
 And oh.
 It was so good.
 I’ve made it again and again and again since that date.
 And now I want to share it with you.
 So you can make it again and again and again.

 The only bad part about this recipe is the attention the polenta needs.
 You’re basically standing at the stove for 30 minutes, stirring.
 This is where it’s handy to have a significant other or friend to help you if you get tired.
 I also take my iPhone over to the stove so I can scroll through Instagram or Facebook while I’m stirring.
 But I will say… on cold days, it’s nice to be right by that stove getting all toasty.
+And when you’re done, you have a delicious beef stew and a cheesy, delicious polenta to warm you up.

 Beef Stew with Cheesy Polenta – Serves 4